PropTypes are at the heart of Mixt. The aim si to specify precisely what kind of data a component is allowed to receive.

 (using the python typing syntax),

 and, if you want, a default value.
-The format is prop_name: type
+The format is prop_name: type or

-prop_name: type = default
+prop_name: type = default.

 Special types